| Links • Center

 She

-struggled to explain it, but just as noiselessly and
+struggled to explain it, but just as noiselessly and systematically as she won

 the previous two Opens, Annika